How To Foam Roll After A Workout (& Why You Need To!)

 The trick to making foam rolling after a workout work for you is to learn which muscles should be worked when.
-Below is a list of commonly rolled muscles, and ones I’ve seen the best success with, and when to roll them.
+Below is a list of common muscles to foam roll.
+As well as ones I’ve seen the best success with.

 How To Foam Roll After A Workout: Choosing Muscles

 - Calves – you can foam roll your calves after any leg workout but especially if you’re a runner.
 Unknown tight calves are a common running issue that needs to be fixed (they pull on the knee and thus cause knee pain)

 - Quadriceps & Hip Flexors – These can be rolled pretty frequently regardless of your workout as they often carry too much strain.
-Obviously roll them on a workout day but more often than not quadriceps are used too much because other muscles are weak, rolling out the quads can help other muscles learn to do their jobs
+Obviously, roll them on a workout day.
+However, often quadriceps are used too much because other muscles are weak.
+Rolling out the quads can help other muscles learn to do their jobs

 - Hamstrings – for most people hamstrings do not need to be rolled.
 If you’ve directly worked them that day and want to increase blood flow to them- roll them.
 Otherwise, there are better muscles to spend time on.

 - IT Band – If you’re a runner, you may want to roll this one.
 Your IT band is responsible for stabilization- it doesn’t need to be long and stretchy (and it never will be).
-However, one of the muscles of your quadriceps (vastus lateralis) lies directly under your IT band and often does need to be rolled and released, especially if you’re experiencing pain on the outside of your knee, it needs to be rolled and released.
+However, one of the muscles of your quadriceps (vastus lateralis) lies directly under your IT band.
+If you’re experiencing pain on the outside of your knee, it needs to be rolled and released.